factorhouse/kpow-local/README.md

 * `http://schema:8081` (when setting the docker network and connecting to the docker host)
 * `http://host.docker.internal:8081` (when connecting from docker back to the host localhost)

-Each connection requires the basic authentication credentials of `admin/admin`.
+Each schema client requires the basic authentication credentials of `admin/admin`.

 ## Adding Kafka Connect Connectors